Circuit Road flat murder: Death of Zhang Huaxiang

 On 22 March 2016, the owner of a flat at Circuit Road discovered the dead body of a young woman inside the rented bedroom of one of his tenants.
-The corpse was covered by a blanket while lying on the bed.
+The corpse was on the bed and covered by a blanket.
 The owner quickly called the police.
 The forensic pathologist Chan Shi Jia of the Health Sciences Authority, who examined the body, estimated that the time of death was about 24 to 36 hours ago, and the cause of death was likely strangulation.

 The woman was identified as Zhang Huaxiang, a 28-year-old nurse who was working at the National University Hospital (NUH).
 Zhang, who was born on 6 November 1987 at a village in Hunan, was a graduate of Qingdao University, where she studied nursing.
 She first came to Singapore in 2009 after receiving a scholarship to study nursing at Nanyang Polytechnic, and after completing her studies, she was employed as a nurse at NUH in 2013.
 Her colleagues and friends described her as a good-natured person at work and social life.
 According to Zhang's uncle Sun Daiquan (aged 48 in 2016), Zhang was the pride of their village back in China due to her becoming the first person from the village to receive a scholarship and study overseas.
-Zhang also had at least one younger sister in her family.
+Zhang also had at least one younger sister.

 According to her village's traditions, Zhang cannot be buried at the village since unmarried women should not be laid to rest at the village's cemetery, hence her body was cremated and her ashes were scattered into the sea.
 Undertaker Roland Tay, who was known for providing funeral services to murder victims like Huang Na, Yang Jie and Liu Hong Mei, generously helped Zhang's family to carry out her funeral and cremation.